 Papa's gonna take it to the five and dime.

-The tonality of this arrangement is Pentatonic/Mixolydian.
+The arrangement uses a pentatonic/Mixolydian tonality.
 It is an excellent choice for Kwaanza celebrations.
-This arrangement is also suitable for performance on Orff instruments.
+It can also be performed on Orff instruments.